SimonSanta/High-performance-silicon-AWG/README.md

 __Problem solving strategy__:
 1. Historical review, state-of-the-art study and industry benchmarks
 2. New improvements to the structure
 3. Step-by-step optimization techniques design
-4. Simulation, data acquisition and optimization
+4. Simulations and optimization results
-5. Overall characteristics computation and final results
+5. Overall characteristics computation and final parameters values

 __Results:__ The study demonstrate improvements compared to simple transition shapes usually used, evaluate the device overall performances and computed the final